oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/_index.md

 ---

 This section provides details of experimental features in the operator.
-These are features are not considered "complete" but are included as a "preview" to allow users to experiment with them and give feedback.
+These features are not considered "complete" but are included as a "preview" to allow users to experiment with them and give feedback.